code-on-sunday/buildr.studio/stories.md

 ## Story 11:

 - Once the File Explorer has data, the data should not lose when switch to the Tools section.

+## Story 12:

+- The selected folder content, including sub-directories, in the File Explorer section, should be displayed as a recursive tree.

+The content of the selected folder must be displayed recursively.
+However, current implementation that is using nested ListView is not the expected implementation.
+It leads to UI layout issue.